 With a few modifications to the code by simply commenting and un-commenting some lines, all the readings can be changed to the metric system.
 Also, wind can be changed to knots.

 With this project, I am standing on the shoulders of a giant.
-Ed Andrews wrote an article on the Graphing Thermometer in Issue-2 2019 of Nuts & Volts.
+Ed Andrews wrote a previous article on the Graphing Thermometer for Nuts & Volts.
 It measures and graphs outdoor temperature on a color screen, and also displays humidity and indoor temperature.
 It features a self-adjusting Y axis so that the graph magnifies what’s happening and emphasizes what’s changing with the temperature.
 A real time clock logs the times, and maximums and minimums are recorded.
 All of this is on a cool color screen.

 Without all his hard work, I might have never had the courage to tackle something like this.
 I’m grateful for his paving the way in graphing, scaling of results, color screens, temperature sensors, and real time clocks.
 Thank you, Mr. Andrews!

 The anemometer measures the wind speed, where the wind blows three cups that spin in proportion to the wind speed (Figures 3 and 4).